airr-community/ogrdb/scripts/readme.md

 `<species>` must be present, but is only used by the script if the germline file is in IMGT format, in which case it should contain the species name used in field 3 of the header, with spaces removed, e.g. Homosapiens for Human.

+`<chain>` is one of  VH, VK, VL, D, JH, JK, JL.
+It should correspond to the sequence type provided in the inferred_file - or the sequence type you would like analysed, if there are no inferences.

 `[<haplotyping_gene>]` specifies, optionally, the gene to be used for haplotyping analysis (see haplotyping section below).

 ### Output